-HOT GLASS WILL CAUSE BURNS.
+ARN HOT GLASS WILL

+CAUSE BURNS.
 DO NOT TOUCH GLASS UNTIL COOLED.
 NEVER ALLOW CHILDREN TO TOUCH GLASS.

-A barrier designed to reduce the risk of burns from the hot viewing glass is provided with this appliance and shall be installed for the protection of children and other at-risk individuals.
+A barrier designed to reduce the risk of burns from the hot viewing glass is provided with this appliance and shall be installed.

-This appliance may be installed as an OEM installation in manufactured home (USA only) or mobile home and must be installed in accordance with the manufacturer's instructions and the Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280 in the United States, or the Standard for Installation in Mobile Homes, CAN/CSA Z240 MH Series. in Canada.
+This appliance may be installed as an OEM installation in manufactured home (USA only) or mobile home and must be installed in accordance with the manufacturer's instructions and the Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280 in the United States, or the Standard for Installation in Mobile Homes.
+CAN/CSA Z240 MH Series, in Canada,